Margaret Zhang

-Margaret Zhang (章凝) (Born 1993) is an Australian-born-Chinese filmmaker, writer, model, creative director and the Editor in Chief of Vogue China.
+Margaret Zhang (章凝) (Born 1993) is an Australian and Chinese filmmaker, writer, model, and creative director.
+She was the editor-in-chief of Vogue China until 2024.

 Early life

 Zhang was born in Australia to Chinese parents.
 Zhang’s parents moved to Sydney, Australia from Huangyan, a town in China’s Zhejiang province.
 Her mother is from a farming family and her father was from a city.
 Her father Liangchi Zhang, worked at the University of Sydney as a professor of mechanical engineering.
 As a child Zhang and her brother studied ballet and piano.
 The world of dance introduced her to fashion.

 In 2009 at the age of 16, Zhang launched her blog 'Shine by Three' as a repository for her personal thoughts and images that inspired her.

 Zhang received her bachelor of commerce and law from The University of Sydney.